-If you are anything like us, you love your old dog or cat and have probably built an incredible bond with your favorite companion over the years.
-We are here to help you take care of your old pet.
-We are a team of veterinarians and pet experts who provide expert advice about your dog’s health.
+If you are anything like us, you love your dog and have built an incredible bond with your favorite companion over the years.
+We are here to help: we are a team of veterinarians and dog trainers who provide expert advice to keep your dog healthy & happy.

+At Senior Tail Waggers, we specialize in senior dog care!
 More dogs are reaching ‘senior-citizen’ status every year.
 This is down to ongoing advances in veterinary care and pet nutrition, plus the love and money we lavish on them.
 This is great news for them, and for us, because it means we get to enjoy more years with our furry best friend.
-But age can also bring a whole slew of changes and challenges for everyone (Use your dog years to human years calculator to understand how old your dog really is).
+But age can also bring a whole slew of changes and challenges for everyone.

 And of course, there are so many great things to celebrate about our older dogs.
 They can be loving, patient, loyal, goofy, funny, sweet, tolerant, empathetic.
 Fido understands your moods, routine, emotions – and you understand his.
 It’s pure and unconditional love at it’s very best.